 "Teach your followers righteousness, let each generation uphold and enliven"

 Chan Heung returned to his village and set up a clinic to treat the sick and help the poor.
 Later he was persuaded by the elders of the family to set up a school in the village ancestral hall.
 He called the place Hung Sing Gwoon (Great Sage School) and his clinic Wing Sing Tong (Hall of Eternal Victory).
-At the time he reasoned that all the major branches of Chinese martial arts originated from the Shaolin temple, such as famous styles under the family names of Hung, Lau, Choy, Lee, and Mok.
-Seeing that his brand of kung fu was also taught by the teachers with the surnames of Choy, Lee and Chan, he thought it would be right to synthesize their teachings and give it a name that would commemorate and honor their deeds, instead of selfishly calling it the Chan style.
-He chose the name Choy Lee Fut, giving the explanation: Choy in the honor of monk Choy Fook, who gave him much of his knowledge; Lee, in honor of Lee Yau San, and at the same time commemorate other pioneers such as Lee Sau, who came and expanded and improved the range of Shaolin martial arts; and Fut, meaning Buddha, to commemorate the Buddhist origins of the art, since all his three mentors could trace their lineage back to the Shaolin temple.
+At the time he reasoned that all the major branches of Chinese martials arts originated from the Shaolin timeple, such as famous styles under the family names of Hung, Lau, Choy, Lee, and Mok.
+Seeing that his brand of kung fu was also taught by the teachers witht he surnames of Choy, Lee and Chan, he thought it would be right to synthesize their teachings and give it a name that would commemorate and honor thier deeds, instead of selfishly calling it the Chan style.
+He chose the name Choy Lee Fut, giving the explanation: Choy in the honor of monk Choy Fook, who gave him much of his knowledge; Lee, in honor of Lee Yau Shan, and at the same time commemorate other pioneers such a Lee Sau, who came and expanded and improved the range of Shaolin martial arts; and Fut, meaning Buddha, to commemorate the Buddhist origins of the art, since all his three mentors could trace their lineage back to the Shaolin temple.

 Three years later, at the invitation of his uncle and the local overseas Chinese association, Chan Heung left his village for the Northern Ocean (believed to be America).
 There he taught the overseas Chinese for three years, followed by three years in Hong Kong to teach his local country compatriots.
 He then travelled to the Southern Ocean (Malaysia and Singapore) to teach in the Kwangtung Association for several years.
-Upon his return to Mount Law Fou to visit Choy Fook he discovered that the monk had died during his absence at the age of one hundred and twelve.
-Interpreting that fact that he had not been able see his teacher one more time before his death as a meaningful sign, he chose to do penance by undertaking the task of editing all his learning into one book in order that there would be a written record for posterity, and thus preventing the possibility of misinterpretation and ambiguity creeping into the art.
-He named the manuscript 'The Manual of Choy Lee Fut Fighting Arts'.
+Upon his return to Mount Lau Fou to visit Choy Fook he discovered that the monk had died during his absence at the age of 112.
+Interpreting that fact, that he had not been able to see his teacher one more time before his death, as a meaningful sign, he chose to do penance by undertaking the task of editing all his learning into one book, in order that there would be a written record for posterity, and thus preventing the possibility of misinterpretation and ambiguity creeping into the art.
+He named the manuscript "The Manual of Choy Lee Fut Fighting Arts".

 Chan Heung died on August 20, 1875.
 Peacefully, he was buried in King Mui Village and remembered by all of his followers since.